+I'm in the business of making business better.
 My work centers on three broad categories of performance: people, processes and organizations.
 For the most part, solutions to problems in these areas are "engineered," that is, brought about as the result of skillful, artful contrivance, not as the result of employing by-the-book approaches.

 I was employed as an Executive Director at Educational Testing Service in Princeton, New Jersey from July of 1990 until mid-December of 2001.
 I left to devote more time to reading, writing and consulting.
 Before joining ETS, I was Senior Vice President for Systems & Operations at a financial services firm in New York City.
 Before that, I was an independent consultant as well as a member of three small consulting firms.
 For details, see my resume.